CLARE: Cognitive Load Assessment in REaltime with Multimodal Data: Introduction

 \IEEEPARstart{C}{ognitive load} assessment is an essential aspect of affective computing, defined as the amount of mental effort utilized in the working memory during performance of a task.
 Real-time assessment of cognitive load can enhance human-machine interactions, for instance, in training systems, education, transportation, automation, robotics, aerospace, etc. \cite{mckendrick2019theories, fridman2018cognitive, ahmad2020framework}.
 For example, quantifying the learners' cognitive load in such training systems can lead to optimization and personalization of learning content, which in turn can lead to better and more efficient learning outcomes \cite{brunken2010measuring, teigen1994yerkes, sweller1994cognitive, szulewski2020theory}.

 For cognitive load assessment, several tasks have been used to introduce varying amounts of mental workload on participants, such as n-back tasks, visual cue tasks, games, arithmetic, multiple-choice tests, and reading exercises, \cite{gjoreski2020datasets, mijic2019mmod, szulewski2015use}.
-One software program used for inducing varying levels of cognitive load is the Multi-Attribute Task Battery-II (MATB-II) \cite{santiago2011multi}.
-Developed by NASA, MATB-II \cite{santiago2011multi} is a computer-based program that can be used as a benchmark to evaluate the workload and performance that aircrews, under conditions similar to flight, might experience \cite{santiago2011multi}.
-MATB-II has been widely used for assessing emotions and cognitive load in various scientific disciplines \cite{kennedy2017making, chandra2015eeg, qu2021classification}.
 For measuring cognitive load, three general approaches are utilized: self-reporting using tools such as the National Aeronautics and Space Association Task Load Index (NASA TLX) \cite{hart1988development} or Subjective Cognitive Load Scores (PAAS) \cite{paas1992training}, secondary behavioural performance, and the analysis of a range of physiological signals \cite{paas2016cognitive}.

+Prior work has shown that cognitive load and affect are closely related and can influence each other \cite{plass2019four}.
+One recent study showed the transferability of learned representations between these two domains \cite{pulver2023eeg}, where emotion datasets were used for pre-training encoders which were then used for downstream cognitive load classification.
+This study indicated the close relationship between cognitive load and affect from a computational perspective.
+Similarly, from a physiological perspective, the link between cognitive load and affect has been well-established \cite{zhao2023augmented, li2021sensitivity, mitchell2007psychological, matuliauskaite2011analysis}.

+Mental workload alters the sympathetic nervous system activities, which results in changes in Electrocardiogram (ECG), Electrodermal Activity (EDA), also known as Galvanic Skin Response (GSR), gaze, pupil size, Electroencephalogram (EEG), and other physiological responses.
+These signals can be used to estimate the cognitive load and emotional states using machine learning and deep learning algorithms \cite{ross2019toward, antonenko2010using, perkhofer2019using, krejtz2018eye, bhatti2022attx, sarkar2022avcaffe} and can be easily monitored using off-the-shelf wearables.